Mountain Biking and Hiking in Steamboat Springs, Colorado

 Emerald Mountain serves as the backdrop and the site on which the Howelsen Hill Trail System is located.
 This is a favorite among locals and guests alike for its convenient location and incredible views of the ski area.
 The area offers over 10 miles of multi-use recreational trails.
 These trails allow two-way traffic for pedestrians, bicyclists and equestrians.
 Dogs must be leashed.

 The beautiful 283-foot Fish Creek Falls is one of the most popular attractions in Steamboat Springs.
-It's located close to downtown, and is a paved road to the trailhead.
-Picnic grounds are located onsite, along with reserved camping.
+It's located close to downtown, and there is a paved road to the trailhead.
+Picnic grounds are located on site, along with reserved camping.
 It is a short walk to the falls viewing bridge or the scenic overlook.
 The trail continues on for a another few scenic miles.
-There is a $5 fee for parking, but it is free if you ride your bike!
-More Fish Creek Falls Trail information...
+There is a $5 fee for parking, but it is free if you ride your bike.

 Hiking and biking in the Steamboat Ski Area (US Forest Service land) ranges from easy to challenging trails.
 For a fee, you can ride the Gondola up to Thunderhead Lodge and begin your hike or bike there.
-The free option is start your hike at the base area & ride the Gondola back down.
-Click here for a map of the Ski Area Trails...
+The free option is start your hike at the base area and ride the Gondola back down.

 Rabbit Ears Pass (moderate to difficult)

-Hike to the twin rock pillars that stick up like Rabbit Ears- hence the name!
+Hike to the twin rock pillars that stick up like Rabbit Ears—hence the name.
 Drive to the Dumont Lake sign and follow National Forest Road 315.
-Drive for another 1.5 miles till you see a stone monument on your left.
+Drive for another 1.5 miles until you see a stone monument on your left.
 Park here and walk through a small gate.
 Follow the road marker 291 which will begin a rolling ascending hike to the peaks.